 It was widely ancicipated that the Saudi Hawks would eventually switch from the Hawk Mk.65 (analagous to the Red Arrows’ Hawk T.1s) to the far newer Hawk Mk.165 (an export version of the Hawk T.2).
 This was confirmed at the World Defense Show 2024 in Riyadh, where the first Saudi Hawks Mk.165 jet was unveiled.
 It wears a modernised paint scheme with motifs of both a Hawk and of the Saudi national flag.
 The Saudi Hawks will use locally-assembled Mk.165s and should complete the transition to their new aircraft type in around 2026.

-The Saudi Hawks’ display is composed of two halves; initially, aircraft perform seven-ship formation aerobatics, followed by more dynamic manoeuvres as a pair and five-ship in the second half of the display.
-Several manoeuvres resemble strongly those flown by the Red Arrows.
-Green, red and white smoke is used throughout the display.
+The Saudi Hawks’ display changes from year to year, but is generally is composed of two halves; initially, aircraft perform seven-ship formation aerobatics, followed by more dynamic manoeuvres as a pair and five-ship in the second half of the display.
+Several manoeuvres strongly resemble those flown by the Red Arrows.
+Green, red and white smoke – the three colours of Islam – are used throughout the display.

 The team’s trademark manoeuvre sees the aircraft use their smoke system to draw the national symbol of Saudi Arabia; a palm tree crossed with two swords.
 Visually, this manoeuvre looks like a halfway house between the Red Arrows’ Detonator and their Palm Tree Split.

 Other callbacks to Saudi culture include a formation inspired by a falcon (reflecting the country’s long-held tradition of fanconry) and another depicting a Bedouin tent.

 They also specialise in on-crowd opposition breaks, opposition passes of various kinds, and Corkscrew-style manoeuvres.